Victorian planning minister Richard Wynne has approved a $500 million development at Westfield Doncaster, in Melbourne’s east.

-Built in 1969, the centre was last refurbished in 2008 when it was also more than doubled in size.
+Built in 1969, the facility was last refurbished – and doubled in size – in 2008.

-SCentre Group owns 50 per cent of Westfield Doncaster.
-The balance is controlled equally by ISPT Core Fund and Asia Property Fund.
+SCentre Group owns 50 per cent; the balance is controlled equally by ISPT Core Fund and Asia Property Fund.

-This morning, SCentre Group announced that it sold a half share of its Westfield Burwood complex in Sydney’s west to Perth-based Perron Group for $575 million.
+This morning, the former sold a half share of its Westfield Burwood complex in Sydney, to Perron Group, for $575m.

-As part of the deal, SCentre Group will retain management.
+As part of the deal, the vendor will retain management.

 The pair co-control other shopping centres including Westfield Woden in the ACT.